platformsh/platformsh-docs/docs/src/guides/drupal9/simplesaml.md

 Although Drupal has modules available to authenticate using SimpleSAML some additional setup is required.

 The following configuration assumes you are building Drupal using Composer.
-If not, you will need to download the library manually and adjust some paths accordingly.
+If not, you need to download the library manually and adjust some paths accordingly.

 ## Download the library and Drupal module